SAP/spartacus-docs/_pages/telco/cart.md

 - `TmaAddedToCartDialogComponent` extends `AddedToCartDialogComponent` to display Pay on Checkout price of the Product Offering and Cart total price in add to cart pop-up when the product is added to cart.
     - Pay On Checkout: pay on checkout price is displayed as a sum of the total pay now one-time charge prices.
     - Cart Total: price displayed is the subtotal cart price, which is a sum of each product Pay On Checkout price.
-- `TmaCartItemListComponent` extends `CartItemListComponent` to display Pay on Checkout label in the Cart Page.
+- `TmaCartItemListComponent` extends `CartItemListComponent` to display Pay on Checkout label in the Cart.
     - Pay On Checkout: column label respective to the pay on checkout price.
-- `TmaCartItemComponent` extends `CartItemComponent` to display Pay on Checkout price and the other prices of the Product Offering in the Cart Page.
+- `TmaCartItemComponent` extends `CartItemComponent` to display Pay on Checkout price and the other prices of the Product Offering in the Cart.
     - Pay On Checkout: pay on checkout price is displayed as a sum of the total pay now, one time charge prices.
     - Other Prices: rest of the prices are displayed below the item description on two columns:
         - first column: Recurring charges and One-time charges